Pupil Premium and Free School Meals

 - Working Tax Credit run-on (paid for the four weeks after you stop qualifying for Working Tax Credit)

 - Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190.

 You can view Park House School's Pupil Premium Statement here.

 Introduced in 2011 the Pupil Premium Grant is a government initiative where schools receive a sum of money to help disadvantaged students.
 The purpose of this funding is to raise attainment and close the gap between disadvantaged students and their peers.

 Schools are allocated funding using data recorded by the school census.
 For a school to qualify to receive additional funding a student must have been eligible for free school meals within the last 6 years.
 Other students who would fall into the pupil premium category include those who have been looked after by the local authority for more than 6 months or those pupils who are children of service personnel.

-You can read our annual report in the policies and documents below.
+You can read our annual report in the policies and documents section of this website.